Exercising at Home: 8 Tips for Staying Motivated

 2. Exercise With a Friend

-Daunting tasks are easier when you don’t have to do them by yourself, or have an accountability partner.
+We know it’s really hard to figure out how to get motivated to exercise at home.
+When you’re at home, sleeping or watching Netflix just sounds more appealing.
+However, daunting tasks are easier when you don’t have to do them by yourself or have an accountability partner.
 Find a friend whom you can encourage and motivate to work out at home, and they can do the same for you.
 The bonus point is that you can help one another stay motivated.

 4. Establish a Routine

 Research suggests you are more likely to stick to your workout routine if you combine it with something you already do every day.
 You can make your workout more enjoyable by listening to your favourite music or watching your favourite television programme.
-Alternatively, you can also incorporate your exercise routine into a daily ritual.
-For example, you can set aside time to do your exercises after your morning coffee or while watching the evening news.
+Alternatively, exercising while working from home can also be easier if you incorporate your routine into a daily ritual.
+For example, set aside time to do your exercises after your morning coffee or while watching the evening news.
 Following your workout with a pleasant activity like a relaxing bath can also be a good motivator.

 5. Focus on Your Goals

-Keep your goals in mind, will make it easier to stay motivated to exercise.
+Keeping your goals in mind will make it easier to stay motivated.

 6. Talk With Your Healthcare Provider

 Your doctor or physical therapist can tell you about the benefits of exercise and give you tips on how to get motivated to exercise at home.
 More importantly, a healthcare provider can make sure your workout routine is safe and right for you.
-This is especially important if you are recovering from an injury or have a medical condition.
+This is particularly crucial if you are recovering from an injury or managing a medical condition.

 7. Connect With Home Health Services